 Basal Cell Carcinoma

-Basal cell carcinoma (BCC) is the most common form of skin cancer, with about 4 million cases diagnosed in the U.S. every year.
+Basal cell carcinoma (BCC) is the most common form of skin cancer, with approximately 3.6 million cases diagnosed in the U.S. every year.
 This kind of tumor arises from (no surprises) the skin’s basal cells.
 These cells line the deepest layer of the epidermis, the outermost layer of the skin.
 BCCs are uncontrolled growths that can appear as open sores, scars, shiny bumps or red patches.
 Following a complete sun-protection strategy vastly reduces your risk of developing BCCs, which are usually caused by a combination of cumulative and intense, intermittent sun exposure.
+View BCC photos.

 The good news is that BCCs rarely metastasize (spread to other organs).
 However, if a tumor is not spotted early or properly treated, it can be locally destructive and cause significant scarring or even disfigurement.
 People can sometimes lose part of an ear or nose.